-Our surgeons perform breast augmentation for women from the Denver metro area, Colorado Springs, Fort Collins, and beyond who are not happy with their natural breast size or whose breasts have deflated after pregnancy.
+Our board-certified plastic surgeons perform breast augmentation for women from the Denver metro area, Colorado Springs, Fort Collins, and beyond who are not happy with their natural breast size or whose breasts have deflated after pregnancy.
 For women who simply want better body proportions or more symmetrical breasts, there is no need to settle.
 At the Center for Cosmetic Surgery, Dr. Vath, Dr. Wolfe, and Dr. Steinwald perform hundreds of natural-looking breast augmentation surgeries per year.
 In some women, implants alone create beautiful, filled-out breasts.
 In others, an enhancement with a breast lift (or mastopexy) is necessary to achieve an attractive, fuller shape.